ProDataMan/ansible_best_windows/labs/error-handling/error_handling_intro.md

 An **always** block here will let us know that the playbook at least made an attempt to download the file:

+In Visual Studio Code edit the report.yml file to include the updates below

 ```yaml
 ---
 - hosts: localhost